benlacey57/Python-Website-Page-Load-Checker/README.md

 ```

 ## Data
-### GTMetrix
-This folder can contain free or paid GTMetrix reports and then use PDF Plumber to extract the key information and store it as a JSON file for later reporting.
-This is currently not implemented.

 ### Lighthouse
 This folder contains the lighthouse reports with a date prefix to retain past JSON reports.